 Intellectual property refers to an asset that originated conceptually, such as literary and artistic works, inventions, or other creative works.
 These assets should be protected and used only as the creator intends.
-Training materials defining inventor status, patent criteria, and other intellectual property issues is available at www.uab.edu/research/administration/offices/OSP/Pages/Training.aspx.
+Training materials defining inventor status, patent criteria, and other intellectual property issues are available at: University Policies on Patents, Copyright, and Intellectual Property.